BookerRues9/Deltaquick-porting-tools/README.md

 ## Replacing `game.droid` Files

-Each Deltarune chapter is distributed as an individual APK pack.
+Each Deltarune chapter is loaded as an individual APK pack.

 ### Supported Packs